-If you’re looking for even more personalized help as you plan, Veronika offers one-hour trip planning consultations.
+If you’re looking for even more personalized help as you plan your New Zealand 14 day itinerary, Veronika offers one-hour trip planning consultations.
 She’ll sit down with your for an hour over Zoom to share her secrets and help you plan a better trip to New Zealand.

 Detailed 2 Week New Zealand Itinerary